heyvaleria/heyvaleria.github.io/_posts/2022-02-03-reflections-on-tdd.md

 date: 2022-02-03
 categories: coding tdd
 ---
-# Reflections on  writing tests before or after writing a method

 I was chatting with [Joël](https://github.com/JoelQ) and was trying to improve my approach in writing tests and code, the philosophy, key things to consider, and reach greater finesse.